MandyHole/drive_data/README.md

 <h2 id="code"> Code Testing </h2>
 <p id="python"><strong>Python:</strong> Tested the pages I created/used with Pycode Style (no errors found).
 See steps below:</p>
 <ul><li>In the terminal, check you have pycodestyle installed by running: pip install pycodestyle</li>
 <li>In the terminal, run pycodestyle *ADD RELATIVE FILE/FOLDER PATH HERE* for each of the pages you wish to check until no errors are found (see examples below).
-NB there were issues with line length in the automatically generated migration files and in env.py file.</li><ul>
+NB there were issues with line length in the automatically generated migration files.</li><ul>
 <li>pycodestyle authors</li>
 <li>pycodestyle comments</li>
 <li>pycodestyle drive_api</li>
 <li>pycodestyle rating</li>
 <li>pycodestyle saved_tips</li>
 <li>pycodestyle tips</li>
-<li>pycodestyle env.py</li>
 </ul>
 </ul>